mslawsky/airline-customer-satisfaction-prediction/README.md

 ## Project Overview 📊

-This analysis employs both logistic regression and decision tree models to identify and validate the key factors driving airline customer satisfaction.
+This analysis employs logistic regression, decision tree, and random forest models to identify and validate the key factors driving airline customer satisfaction.
 Using survey data from 129,880 customers, we provide data-driven insights to guide operational decisions and resource allocation.

 ---